 Enter the tree fern.
 Imagine your classic fern leave shape and then triple its size, and stick it on top of a furry, woody “trunk” that starts short, but can get many feet tall over time.
-Tree ferns come from tropical and subtropical areas, and the name actually refers to several different families of ferns with similarly tree-like growth habits.
+Tree ferns come from tropical, subtropical and temperate areas, and the name actually refers to several different families of ferns with similarly tree-like growth habits.

 Before delving into tree fern care, we should tell you why we’re crushing so hard on tree ferns this fall.
 As a statement plant, this one makes a big splash, with lush feathery fronds that unfurl from beautifully curled branches, stretching 4-6 feet long.
 Tree ferns may start small, but they grow big over time, 6-10 feet or higher.
 We’ve been incorporating this plant into a lot of our interior plant design projects of late, and just love the way they create a Northwest tropical feel.